spark-jobserver/spark-jobserver/README.md

-    GET /contexts               - lists all current contexts POST /contexts/<name>       - creates a new context DELETE /contexts/<name>     - stops a context and all jobs running in it PUT /contexts?reset=reboot  - kills all contexts and re-loads only the contexts from config
+    GET /contexts               - lists all current contexts POST /contexts/<name>       - creates a new context DELETE /contexts/<name>     - stops a context and all jobs running in it PUT /contexts?reset=reboot  - shuts down all contexts and re-loads only the contexts from config.
+Use ?sync=false to execute asynchronously.

 Spark context configuration params can follow `POST /contexts/<name>` as query params.
 See section below for more details.